-- 3.2 • As can be seen on plan 3309-03A there is both a safe entry and exit to site to allow vehicles to both enter and leave the site in forward gear to ensure safety. - 3.3 Any large deliveries will be communicated to local residents prior to arrangement of delivery. - 3.4 Where possible construction methods will be considered to ensure noise emitted from the site is kept to a minimum. - 3.5 Building supplies will be ordered from the local builders' merchant where possible to reduce the number of deliveries and miles travelled by delivery vehicles. - 3.6 Skips will be sourced locally from GBN Skip Hire and deliveries will aim to be timed when traffic is at a minimum. - 3.7 Machines and equipment will be shut down or throttled down to a minimum when not in use. - 3.8 .
-All vehicles and machinery on site will be maintained to a high standard to avoid unnecessary noise be emitted from site. - 3.9 All temporary site lighting will be faced into the site, and not directed towards any neighbouring properties. - 3.10 Machinery exhaust emissions will be kept as low as is practical by using well maintained vehicles and machinery at all times. - 3.11 Hoarding will be erected around the site.
+- 3.2 • As can be seen by the provided context plan Beechwood Avenue, is a quiet residential road and traffic will not be disturbed by the development. - 3.3 Any large deliveries will be communicated to local residents prior to arrangement of delivery. - 3.4 Where possible construction methods will be considered to ensure noise emitted from the site is kept to a minimum. - 3.5 Building supplies will be ordered from the local builders' merchant where possible to reduce the number of deliveries and miles travelled by delivery vehicles. - 3.6 Skips will be sourced locally from GBN Skip Hire and deliveries will aim to be timed when traffic is at a minimum. - 3.7 Machines and equipment will be shut down or throttled down to a minimum when not in use. - 3.8 All vehicles and machinery on site will be maintained to a high standard to avoid unnecessary noise be emitted from site. - 3.9 All temporary site lighting will be faced into the site, and not directed towards any neighbouring properties. - 3.10 Machinery exhaust emissions will be kept as low as is practical by using well maintained vehicles and machinery at all times.
+All vehicles must have their engines switched off while not in use and any vehicles carrying waste or dusty materials will be covered or sheeted. - 3.11 Hoarding will be erected around the site.
 Along with reducing the visual impact and providing protection for the construction workers and public, this will also act as a barrier for dust and dirt originating from within the site.
 The excavated material being loaded will be directly from conveyors into a lorry or for off road, so the wheel washing requirement is minimised, any overspill will be washed off the Road surface. - 3.12 The area around the site is to be regularly and adequately swept to prevent any accumulation of dust and dirt. - 3.13 Burning of materials on site will not be permitted in order to prevent smoke emissions.